bustoutsolutions/siesta/README.md

 To submit a feature request / cool idea, [file an issue](https://github.com/bustoutsolutions/siesta/issues/new).

 To get help, post your question to [Stack Overflow](https://stackoverflow.com) and tag it with **siesta-swift**.
 (Be sure to include the tag.
 It triggers a notification.)

+### Pull Requests

+Want to _do_ something instead of just talking about it?
+Fantastic!
+Be bold.

+  - If you have trouble building or testing the project, please file an issue about it — even if you resolve the problem.
+This will help improve the docs.
+  - If you are proposing a design change or nontrivial new functionality, please float your idea as an issue first so you don’t end up doing wasted work.
+  - Please follow the formatting conventions of the existing code.
+Yes, including Paul’s idiosyncratic taste in brace placement.
+  - Please make sure the tests pass locally before pushing (cmd-U in Xcode).
+  - Expect a little back and forth on your PR before it’s accepted.
+Don’t be discouraged.
+Nit-picking is not a sign of bad work; it’s a sign of interest!
+  - If you want to update the user guide, note that the guide is generated from the `Docs` directory in `master`, so that’s where you should make your change.
+Do not submit pull requests against `gh-pages`.